NotZakariya/NotZakariya.github.io/_posts/2025-04-22-welcome-to-jekyll.markdown

 date: 2025-04-22 20:10:49 +0000
 categories: intro
 ---
-You’ll find this '_posts' in your `_posts` directory.
+You’ll find this in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 Jekyll requires blog post files to be named according to the following format: